 Skip to contents

-This functions estimate a likelihood map for each stationary period based on twilight data.
-The functions performs the following steps:
+This function estimates a likelihood map for each stationary period based on twilight data.
+The function performs the following steps:

 1. Perform a calibration on the known stationary period.
 See below for details